-- Standard 5.1.
 Staff members who perform ultrasound exams and clinicians who interpret those exams must either show documentation of proficiency or complete a program of training.
 Training must include a period of supervision.
-Documentation of this training must be maintained. - Standard 5.2.
-A system of proficiency review must be in place for staff members who perform ultrasound exams and clinicians who interpret those exams. - Standard 5.3.
-Patients must be informed of the purpose and limitations of the ultrasound exam in the abortion care setting. - Standard 5.4.
-Patients must be informed of the sonographic diagnosis, including early pregnancy loss.(1, 2) - Standard 5.5.
+Documentation of this training must be maintained.

+A system of proficiency review must be in place for staff members who perform ultrasound exams and clinicians who interpret those exams.

+Patients must be informed of the purpose and limitations of the ultrasound exam in the abortion care setting.

+Patients must be informed of the sonographic diagnosis, including early pregnancy loss.(1, 2)

 The findings of all ultrasound exams and the interpretation of those findings must be documented in the medical record.
-This documentation must also include the name(s) of staff who performed and interpreted the exam.(3) - Recommendation 5.5.1.
-Ultrasound images should be included as part of the documentation, particularly for the purposes of proficiency review. - Recommendation 5.5.2.
-A standard form for documenting findings and interpretation should be used. - Standard 5.6.
-A limited ultrasound exam must include the following: - (1) a full scan of the uterus in both the transverse and longitudinal planes to confirm an intrauterine pregnancy; - (2) evaluation of embryo/fetal number; - (3) measurements to document gestational age;(4, 5) - (4) evaluation of pregnancy landmarks, such as yolk sac or the presence or absence of fetal/embryonic cardiac activity; and - (5) placental location in second trimester.
+This documentation must also include the name(s) of staff who performed and interpreted the exam.(3)

+Ultrasound images should be included as part of the documentation, particularly for the purposes of proficiency review.

+A standard form for documenting findings and interpretation should be used.

+A limited ultrasound exam must include the following:

+- 1) a full scan of the uterus in both the transverse and longitudinal planes to confirm an intrauterine pregnancy; - 2) evaluation of embryo/fetal number; - 3) measurements to document gestational age;(4, 5) - 4) evaluation of pregnancy landmarks, such as yolk sac or the presence or absence of fetal/embryonic cardiac activity; and - 5) placental location in second trimester.

-- Recommendation 5.6.1.
-When clinically indicated, evaluation of other pelvic structures (i.e., adnexal structures and the cul de sac) should be performed and documented or an appropriate referral should be made for further evaluation. - Standard 5.7.
-When a patient with a prior uterine scar is found to have placenta previa or a low anterior placenta after 14 weeks, or when other placental abnormality is suspected, additional sonographic imaging should be performed on-site or an appropriate referral made.(6-8) - Standard 5.8.
-Ultrasound equipment must be properly maintained. - Standard 5.9.
+When clinically indicated, evaluation of other pelvic structures (i.e., adnexal structures and the cul de sac) should be performed and documented or an appropriate referral should be made for further evaluation.

+When a patient with a prior uterine scar is found to have placenta previa or a low anterior placenta after 14 weeks, or when other placental abnormality is suspected, additional sonographic imaging should be performed on-site or an appropriate referral made.(6-8)

+Ultrasound equipment must be properly maintained.

 All ultrasound transducers must be disinfected between patients.

-Discussion: Resources for ultrasound training can be found in NAF's online learning resources on our members-only website at https://members.prochoice.org.
+Discussion: Resources for ultrasound training can be found in the Learning Lab on NAF's members-only website at https://members.prochoice.org.